ppy/osu-wiki/wiki/Tournaments/Template/en.md

 Find and replace those tags listed below with proper information, then delete this comment.
 {TOURNAMENT_NAME} = tournament name
 {MODE} = game mode
-{ABBR} = abbreviation of the tournament name followed by its iteration/year occurence i.e. MWC 4K 2018
+{ABBR} = abbreviation of the tournament name followed by its iteration/year occurence e.g. MWC 4K 2018
 {ORGANISER} = organiser of the tournament
 {NTH} = installment ordinal number
-{TOURNAMENT_SERIES} = tournament name without its iteration suffix i.e. osu!mania 4K World Cup
+{TOURNAMENT_SERIES} = tournament name without its iteration suffix e.g. osu!mania 4K World Cup
 {DRAW_TIME} = Live Drawings (Livestream) time for the tournament {TOPIC_NUM} = forum thread number
 {STATS_LINK} = link to overall statistics sheet (it should be a Google Drive link)